-From the AE Services Management Console main menu, select AE Services > TSAPI > TSAPI Links.

-^{2.} From the TSAPI Links page, click Add Link.

-- 3. On the Add TSAPI Links page do the following: - a.
+- From the AE Services Management Console main menu, select AE Services > TSAPI > TSAPI Links. - 2.
+From the TSAPI Links page, click Add Link. - 3.
+On the Add TSAPI Links page do the following: - a.
 In the Link field, select the link number. - b.
 In the Switch Connection field, select the switch connection that you want to use. - c.
 In the Switch CTI Link Number field, select the switch CTI link number administered on Communication Manager for this TSAPI link. - d.
-In the ASAI Link Version field, select either 4 or 5.
+In the ASAI Link Version field, select 7. - Note: